Luukuton/Ryuuri-tiralab2021/documentation/implementation.md

 Time (100x100 & 1 000 000 steps): 320207ms\
 Time (1000x1000 & 1000 steps): 32840ms

-The code made for the BitSet implementation is currently in [archive directory](archive).

 ## Inputs

 Maximum values are the same as denoted in the GUI.
 Actual maximum corresponds to the maximum of Java's integer and long values.
 They are used during benchmarking